CMU-17-356/dronuts-2019-group-3/README.md

 ## How to run the application for...
 ### Development

-To run the application in development mode, run the following code from the root directory:
+To run the application in development mode, run the following code from the Dronuts directory:

+    > $ npm install
     > $ npm start

 ### Production